 American Fire by Monica Hesse Book Review

 What I immediately loved about American Fire is that we already know how it ends.
-Even though you know the culprits and the victims, there is so much more to the story.
+Despite knowing the culprits and the victims, there is so much more to the story.

 Dancing & Falling In Love